Nate Jones (baseball): Los Angeles Dodgers

 On May 14, 2021, Jones signed a minor league contract with the Los Angeles Dodgers organization.
 On May 21, Jones was added to the major league roster.
 He allowed eight earned runs in 8 2/3 innings over eight appearances for the Dodgers before he was designated for assignment on June 16, 2021.
 He was outrighted to the Triple-A Oklahoma City Dodgers on June 19.
 On June 20, he rejected the outright assignment and elected free agency.

 On August 19, 2021, Jones announced his retirement from professional baseball.

 Pitching style

 Jones is a hard thrower with four pitches in his repertoire.
 His main pitch is a two-seam fastball at 96–99.
 He also throws a slider and changeup (84–88), and a rare curveball.
 He uses his fastball early in the count to set up the slider, his main two-strike off-speed pitch, later in the count.

 Personal life

-Jones and his wife, Lacy, have three children: daughters Lilly and Emmie Lou, and son Archer.
+Jones and his wife, Lacy, have three children.
 The family resides in Falmouth during the off season.